dwmkerr/crosswords-js/README.md

 - [ ] refactor: finish refactoring classes to simple functions (compileCrossword, createDOM etc)
 - [ ] feat: add hyphens to separate words - requires a change to the model to support commas vs hyphens between segments of thee answer
 - [ ] feat: support clues which span non-contiguous ranges (such as large clues with go both across and down).
-- todo: at the moment we only support splitting answers with commas
 - todo: document the clue structure
 - todo: validate the clue segments properly